 Charles T. Rubin, New Atlantis contributing editor.

-Adam Keiper, New Atlantis editor.
+Adam Keiper, New Atlantis senior editor.

-Ari N. Schulman, New Atlantis senior editor.
+Ari N. Schulman, New Atlantis editor.

 Brendan Foht, New Atlantis assistant editor.